cgscommunity/GMChallenge/README_LockingDoor.md

 #Locking_Door_Challenge
 Locking Door.
 Using the provided Assets, you will be creating a your implementation of a door that can be locked and requires a key to be unlocked.
 See the attached video for an example of the desired functionality.
-You may use Blueprints or C++ we only ask that you push your skillset and try something new with these challenges.
+You may use Blueprints or C++ we only ask that you push your skill set and try something new with these challenges.
+You may make it as simple or as complicated as you would like.
+If you want to go over the top then by all means show us what you got!

 **DISCLAIMER**: The assets provided in this project are for personal use only.
 **DO NOT** use them in your commercial projects unless you have purchased them yourself from the Unreal Marketplace.